A Critical Domain For the First Normalized Nontrivial Steklov Eigenvalue Among Planar Annular Domains: Shape Calculus

 \section{Shape Calculus}

 In this section we present a brief introduction to the theory of shape calculus.
 We mainly focus on the tools needed to prove that an annulus provides a critical domain for the first nontrivial Steklov eigenvalue.
-All of the definitions and theorems needed to prove such statement as well as a detailed presentation about the theory of shape calculus and geometries can be found in \cite{sokolowski} and \cite{delfour}.
+All of the definitions and theorems needed to prove such statement, as well as a detailed presentation about the theory of shape calculus and geometries can be found in \cite{delfour}, \cite{sokolowski}.
+More general variation formulas on smooth manifolds for the eigenvalues of the Laplace-Beltrami operator can be found in \cite{berger}.
+For an interesting application of Hadamard type variation formulas for the eigenvalues of the so called $\eta$-Laplacian we refer the reader to \cite{gomes}.
+And for generic properties of eigenvalues and eigenfunctions, Uhlenbeck's \cite{uhlenbeck} work is of upmost importance.

-The core idea of shape calculus is to develop differential calculus on a more abstract setting than the one we usually encounter in a first semester of freshmen calculus.
 We begin our presentation by introducing the concept of shape functional which is the function that we want to differentiate in some sense.

 \begin{defn} Given a nonempty subset $D$ of $\mathbb{R}^N$ and consider its power set $\CMcal{P}(D)$.
 A \textit{shape functional} is a map

 from some \textit{admissible family} $\CMcal{A}$ of sets in $\CMcal{P}(D)$ into $\mathbb{R}$.
 The set $D$ will be referred to as the underlying \textit{holdall}. \end{defn} The simplest examples of shape functionals that we encounter are given by